Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)

 Bug fixed in 1.7.1.0:
+- NEW FEATURE (cimddwc): A shortcut key to bring the selection to front or send it to back (page up/page down by default)
 - BUGFIX (ZueriHB): CRASH!
 When opening some BBM files (when checking if some links should be broken).
-- BUGFIX (Alban): CRASH!
+- BUGFIX #34 (Alban+Steffen): CRASH!
 When saving a file with rail tracks in LDraw format (bug introduced in 1.7.0)
 - BUGFIX (Alban): CRASH!!
 In the download window, crash when attempting to rename a file to download without changing his name.
 - BUGFIX (Alban): CRASH!!
 Press enter key on a part without connection makes the application crash
 - BUGFIX (Alban): In the download window, remove the useless File column and fix a bug about the edition of the file name.